LK4D4/lk4d4.darth.io/content/posts/unpriv1.md

 [runc](https://github.com/opencontainers/runc)(maybe only a little).
 I will tag code for each article in a repo.
 Tag for this article is [user_pid](https://github.com/LK4D4/unc/tree/user_pid).
-Just compile it with `go1.5` and try to run different commands from an unprivileged user in
+Just compile it with `go1.5` or above and try to run different commands from an unprivileged user in
 namespaces:
 ```
 $ unc sh